Origin and Distribution

 (Image courtesy College of Veterinary and Animal Sciences, Parbhani)

 The breeding tract of Red Kandhari cattle comprises of districts of Nanded, Parbhani, Hingoli and Beed districts of Maharashtra.
-The animals in purest form is found in Kandahar, Mukhed, Nanded and Biloli Tahsils of Nanded district and some of other districts like Ahamadpur, Hingoli, Latur, and Parbhani tehsil in Marathwada region.
-The animals best suited for semi-arid hot and dry climate of these areas.
-Male s are specially reared for draught purpose.
+The animals in the purest form are found in Kandahar, Mukhed, Nanded and Biloli Tahsils of Nanded district and some of the other districts like Ahamadpur, Hingoli, Latur, and Parbhani tehsil in Marathwada region.
+The animals best suited for the semi-arid hot and dry climate of these areas.
+Males are specially reared for draught purposes.

 The males are medium in size, strong, compact and good looking.
 Body colour is red to almost dark brown.
-Red Kandhari is a medium sized strong and robust animal.
+Red Kandhari is a medium-sized strong and robust animal.
 The body is compact squarely built but not massive.
-Bull as a rule is shade darker than cows.
-Forehead is broad between eyes and is slightly bulging; ears are long dropping sidewise and rounded tips.
+Bull as a rule is a shade darker than cows.
+The forehead is broad between eyes and is slightly bulging; ears are long dropping sidewise and rounded tips.
 Eyes are shining with black colored rounded eyes.

 Production and fertility

-Red Kandhari breed supplies bullock power to northern part of Marathwada.
+Red Kandhari breed supplies bullock power to the northern part of Marathwada.
 In markets like Parbhani and Puna in Parbhani district, and Loha Kundalwadi and Naigaon in Nanded district facilities are available for sale and purchase of these animals.
-In the last two named markets, bulls and cows of pure breed are available for breeding purpose.
+In the last two named markets, bulls and cows of the pure breed are available for breeding purposes.